You are here

 Where a person resides in a retirement village, a regular maintenance charge which must be paid as part of condition of occupancy of a retirement village unit can be regarded as rent.
 In some cases, rent may include gas and electricity charges, where a delegate is reasonably satisfied that these charges form part of the services that are provided by the retirement village and the person does not have a separate contract with a utilities provider.

 - the rent paid must be verified, and

 - the rent threshold reached.

-A person receiving rent assistance must notify within 14 days (28 days if receiving a remote area allowance) if the person:
+A person receiving rent assistance should be provided with an obligation notice to notify within 14 days (28 days if receiving a remote area allowance) if the person: